Use the Art Search to search our collections database of 25,000 artworks in the WAG collection.

 Figurine of a brunette female wearing an elaborate pink and black gown.
 The pink, cap-sleeved bodice carrying vertical black stripes, with a triple overlay skirt of black, pink underskirt, and lace trim at bottom.
 The pink belt is complemented by silver chain belt which carries a white lace bustle at the rear.
 The hands are bound within oversize pink muffs and the face is obscured by a pink and white lace hat and lower face-covering which only allows the heavily kohled eyes to be seen.
 Although the bustle and muffs suggest a historical era, the black "leather" appearance of the skirt, silver chain belt and heavily made-up eyes indicate a contemporary period

-A seven piece sculptural group encompassing three "legs" or oblong-high sided cups (no handles) which supports a circular salver with vertical lip.
-Placed around the lip are three large, "buds" or bird-like forms with South African porcupine quill inserts.
+A seven piece sculptural group encompassing three "legs" or oblong-high sided cups (no handles) which supports a circular salver with a vertical lip.
+Placed around the lip are three large "buds" or bird-like forms with South African porcupine quill inserts.
 All are low-fired with a wonderful encrusted "lichen" glaze in Kelly green.

 Bottle Neck vase